-Band, Orchestra and Choir at the Holland (BOCH) Festival
+Band, Orchestra, and Choir Honor (BOCH) Festival

 Though a rigorous audition process, high school musicians from across Nebraska and surrounding states are selected to come together and perform with other musicians at one of Omaha’s premiere performance venues.
 Students have the opportunity to work with UNO Music faculty and students as well as guest clinicians in both masterclass and rehearsal settings.
 It is a fun-filled weekend of music making and learning with other talented musicians.

 Students who audition for the BOCH Festival Bands will be placed in one of our two ensembles, the Honor Wind Ensemble or Honor Band.
 Students will get to work with UNO faculty, attend rehearsals, masterclasses and concerts during the festival.